- Who can become a certified Family Home Provider?

 How many people can I serve in my home at one time?

 The number of people receiving support from you will vary upon the needs of the client, your skill, and resources that are available.
-No more than two (2) clients will be placed into the same family home.
+No more than two (2) individuals served by our agency may be placed into the same family home.
+COIS also insist that each person we support have their own bedroom and personal privacy.

 How am I reimbursed for the services I provide?

-COI will reimburse you monthly for services, room, and board.
+COIS will reimburse monthly for services, room/board, and supervision.
 Reimbursement for services varies depending upon the service needs of the client served and the family home providers’ skill level.

 There is a tax advantage in that payment for services is not considered taxable income.
 Contact your tax consultant for further advice.

-To find out about the next COI Orientation date in your area, please contact your nearest COI office.
+To find out about the next COIS Orientation date in your area, please contact us by phone or email.